Grace/world-of-wordcraft/README.md

 A love letter to early MMORPGs from the 70s, 80s, and early 90s (also known as MUDs) designed for accessibility.
 In-game worldbuilding generated with OpenAI.

 ## Features
-- **Screen-Reader Friendly Gameplay**: Currently in development, featuring a built-in `speech on` command for speech-to-text functionality and a `speech repeat` command to replay visible game updates for the player.
+- **Text-to-speech Gameplay**: Currently in development, featuring a built-in `speech on` command for speech-to-text functionality and a `speech repeat` command to replay visible game updates for the player.
 - **Dynamic Room Generation**: Leveraging OpenAI to create immersive environments, with efforts underway to build a game engine that adds structure to the creative chaos of AI-generated prompts.
 - **Player Roles and Privileges**: A hierarchical role system, including players, moderators, and admins, with escalating permissions.
 - **In-Game Player Chat**: A robust chat system for real-time interaction between players.